josshhz11/BreastCancerTypePredictionModel/README.md

 #### Elaborate on PCA and how we removed some other genes from the PCA gene dataset.

 PCA is a statistical technique to emphasize variation and bring out strong patterns in a dataset.
-Due to the the use high dimensional data, we utilised PCA to convert our possible correlated variables into a set of values of linearly uncorrelated values called principal components.
+Due to the use high dimensional data, we utilised PCA to convert our possible correlated variables into a set of values of linearly uncorrelated values called principal components.
 Principal components are ordered by the amount of variance they capture from the dataset.
 PCA loadings represent how much each gene contribute to each principal component.
 By taking the gene with the maximum loading in each of the top 15 principal components, we effectively extracted the genes that will contribute most to the dataset's variability.
 We will be using these genes in our predictive models.

 #### Further cleaning of the PCA gene predictors
 After we obtained our 15 genes for use in our exploration through the PCA, we imported the 'mygene' library, to compare our 15 gene predictors.
 This was so as to find out if they were actual genes that exist and can be mapped to gene symbols.
 We also further researched on if the genes that we found among the 15 PCA gene predictors were potentially related to cancer in any way.